 This urban fantasy is a paperback edition that was published by ROC on April 2, 2013 and has 337 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Raven Cursed, An Apple for the Creature, Death's Rival, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs
+Other books by this author which I have reviewed include Raven Cursed, An Apple for the Creature, Death's Rival, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs